mosse-security/mcsi-library/docs/articles/2022/06/improving-devops-pipeline-security/improving-devops-pipeline-security.md

 # Improving DevOps Pipeline Security

-DevOps is more than tools.
-It is also securing our environment from the very start.
-In this blog article, we will discuss how we can secure our DevOps pipeline.
+The world of DevOps is constantly evolving, and with that comes new challenges in securing our pipelines.
+In this blog post, we'll explore some of the ways we can keep our DevOps pipelines secure, automation to access control.
+By the end, you should have a good understanding of the steps you can take to secure your own DevOps pipeline.

 ## How to create a safe DevOps infrastructure?